top of page

 • To prevent the possibility of reintroducing a physical lamb as the symbol of the New Covenant Passover in any way, shape, or form that belonged to the First Covenant's sacrificial system.

-• Not to be influenced by the idea that a meal at Passover must include lamb because, in the First Covenant, it symbolized Jesus Christ.
+• Not to be influenced by the idea that a meal at Passover must include lamb because, in the First Covenant, it symbolised Jesus Christ.

 • Not to think that because Christ introduced the New Covenant symbols on the night before his death, the symbols should be taken at that time every year instead of on the evening of the 14th of Abib.